1. Home

 Learning How to Geocache

 If you're new to geocaching, the best place to learn all about it is at Geocaching.com.
-It's the "go-to" website for everything you'll ever want to know about caching.
+It's the "go-to" resource for everything you'll ever want to know about caching.

-Create your free geocaching account online or through the official Geocaching® app to get a map showing all the geocaches near you.
+Create your free geocaching account online or through the official Geocaching® app to find all the caches near you.

 You'll see a brief description of the size and type of treasure that's hidden there, and often some clues to help you find it.